 Cultural probes, by contrast, is a design method that requires sets of props (probes) which are specifically created or collected to be issued to participants to elicit their response.
 This method is open and creative, and needs more preparation, but has the potential to generate inspirational responses that can inform design.

 In this subject students implement both the interviewing method and the cultural probe method, step-by-step through guidance.
-Students are given a brief that is fairly open where each student can choose their own variation on the theme to guide their interviewing and cultural probe implementation.
-Examples are shared of different interview and probe variations, and the student can choose to implement the ones that fit their goal best.
+Students are given a brief to guide their interviewing and cultural probe implementation.
+Examples are shared of different types of interview and probe methods, and the student can choose to implement the ones that fit their goal best.
+Students have to recruit their own study participants, at least three to interview and one for the probe study.

 Spring session, City campus